maryash/maryash.github.io/235/projects/project_0_/project_0_.md

 ```
 /**
    if the current intensity is not HIGH,
-       increase it by one level and call calculateSpeed()
+       increase it by one level and call updateSpeed()
 */
 void pedal();

 /**
    if the current intensity is not NONE,
-       decrease it by one level and call calculateSpeed()
+       decrease it by one level and call updateSpeed()
 */
 void brake();